TIPS, TRICKS & TUTORIALS

 -Long Exposure Photography night time

-"So Matt, this all sounds interesting but how do I know if a tripod is going to be sturdy enough for me?"
+"So Matt, so now I know that I DO need one, how do I know if a tripod is going to be sturdy enough for me?"
 I hear you ask...

 Put camera & largest lens on top and extend all legs out (including the neck around half way up)